urosbmx/find_me_place/README.md

-Here's a README file based on the Python script you provided.
-It explains what the script does, how to set it up, and how to run it.

----

 # Property Scraper & Email Notifier

 This script scrapes property listings from **Halo Oglasi** for specific locations in Belgrade, Serbia, and sends an email notification if new properties are found.